olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 The "-p" flag specifies the desired path and name of your new virtual environment.
 Instead, one can solely use the `--name <your_env_name>` flag which will automatically use your $HOME directory.

-> NOTE: It is highly recommended to create new environments in the `/ccsopen/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>` directory.
+> NOTE: It is highly recommended to create new environments in the "Project Home" directory (on Ascent, this is `/ccsopen/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>`).
+> This space avoids purges, allows for potential collaboration within your project, and works better with the compute nodes.
-It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.
+> It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.

 After executing the `conda create` command, you will be prompted to install "the following NEW packages" -- type "y" then hit Enter/Return.
 Downloads of the fresh packages will start and eventually you should see something similar to: